elenaferr0/mario-kart-8-dx-optimal-combo/README.md

 ds_i = \text{Speed (Ground)} + \text{Speed (Water)} + \text{Speed (Air)} + \text{Speed (Anti-Gravity)}
 $$

-> [!WARNING]
+> [!INFO]
-> The model will select the first item in the list of drivers, bodies, tires, and gliders that has the maximum sum of
-> statistics.
-Hence, these results are not necessarily the *unique* best combos.
+> Several combinations will yield the same total score.
+All the options which give that same score are grouped in the same solution in the tables below.

 #### Results
 ###### Best Overall